RahilModi/FaceRecognition_WebApp/README.md

 # FaceRecognition

-This project is about the comparision of two images and giving the result ( in percentage) of how much similar are the two images.
+This project is about the comparision of two images and giving confidence of how much similar are the two images.

 # Contributors